-Muskegon’s slice of the Lake Michigan coastline features 26 miles of sandy beaches, including a nationally-certified clean beach, Pere Marquette Park.
+Muskegon’s slice of the Lake Michigan shoreline features 26 miles of sandy beaches, including a nationally-certified clean beach, Pere Marquette Park.
 Walk or hike the dune trails in one of three state parks and seven county parks.
-Muskegon County attracts boaters and fisherman alike to a collection of inland lakes and rivers.
+Muskegon County attracts recreational boaters and fisherman alike to a collection of inland lakes and rivers.
 And over 60 miles of trails weave through the area…. follow them to a deck or patio for a sunset toast.

 Adventure in Your Blood